 Ella co-founded Little Green Pig as an after school club in 2008 and has developed it into a charity working with thousands of children and young people across the city and Sussex.
 With a background in teaching, arts education and writing, Ella has over 10 years experience of running creative workshops and projects and is passionate about giving young writers the confidence and opportunity to share their stories.
 Her favourite word is ‘soliloquy’.

-Emily Hogan, Development Manager
+Emily Hogan, Deputy Director

 Emily’s background is in fundraising and project management, with a focus on young people and the arts.
 During her many years working at London’s Roundhouse, she was inspired by the impact of creative education on children and teenagers.
 In Brighton, Emily has worked at Rockinghorse and The Starr Trust charities, and helped to run a venue for the Brighton Festival Fringe.
 Her favourite word is ‘snack’.